pandoc/lua-filters/list-table/README.md

 ## Column alignments

-With the `align` attribute you can configure column alignment.
+With the `aligns` attribute you can configure column alignments.
 When given the value must specify an alignment character (`d`, `l`, `r`, or `c` for default, left, right or center respectively) for each column.
 The characters must be separated by commas.

 ```
-:::{.list-table align=l,c}
+:::{.list-table aligns=l,c}
    * - Name
      - Initial release